FlowForwarding/warp/docs/en/warp_overview.md

 ###### Note
 - Look through the definition of the used protocol to determine which fields are supported by DynamicStructures or DynamicBuilderInputs.
 It is impossible and actually unnecessary to have this information in runtime.
 - If you have changed and reloaded definition of protocol, modules which use Dynamic API could got broken because of changed names of fields.
-In this case all the modules which used changed fields shoul be fixed and reloaded too.
+In this case all the modules which used changed fields should be fixed and reloaded too.
 - This API is quite verbose, so controller provides two wrappers (for both [Scala] [DynamicScalaApi] and [Java] [DynamicJavaApi]) providing more convenient and language-specific APIs for writing [MessageHandlers] [MessageHandlers].